IntentArchitect/Docs/articles/module-building/templates-csharp/about-csharp-templates/about-csharp-templates.md

 #### 1. The `Template Output` location

 That is to say, under which folder or project the Template's `Template Output` is placed within the application.
 With C# Templates this is typically determined using the `Visual Studio` Designer.
-In the example below we can see that the `Template Output` for `Intent.AspNetCore.Startup` will be placed in the `ExampleApp.Api` project:
+In the example below we can see that the `Template Output` for `Intent.AspNetCore.Startup` will be placed in the `MyApplication.Api` project:

 ![Template Output in Visual Studio](images/visual-studio-template-output.png)

 > [!TIP]
 > We can easily change where a Template's output will be created by dragging the `Template Output` element into a different folder or project.

-#### 2. The Template's `relativeLocation` configuration
+#### 2. The Template's `Default Location` configuration

-The `relativeLocation` is set relative to the `Template Output`'s location as described above.
-So for example use the `relativeLocation` of `Controllers` to place the Template inside the `Controllers` folder located in the `ExampleApp.Api` project.
+The `Default Location` is set relative to the `Template Output`'s location as described above.
+So for example use the `Default Location` of `Controllers` to place the Template inside the `Controllers` folder located in the `MyApplication.Api` project.

 > [!TIP]
-> The `relativeLocation`'s default of `this.GetFolderPath()` will respect any folders in the Designer that the `Model` element instance was created within.
+> The `Default Location`'s default of `this.GetFolderPath()` will respect any folders in the Designer that the `Model` element instance was created within.

 ## Convenience and utility features for C# file generation